Sunday, 19 October 2014

 METHOD :

-Take the flour in a wide mouthed vessel.
-Make a hole in the middle with your finger and put in the ghee and the salt.
-Add the nigella seeds.
+Take flour in wide mouthed vessel.
+Make hole in middle with your finger.
+Add ghee, salt.
+Add nigella seeds.

-Mix with the flour for about 2 minutes.
-Now add water little by little and make good use of your palm to turn into a smooth dough.
+Mix with flour for about 2 minutes.
+Now add water little at a time.
+Knead onto a smooth dough.

 Cover the dough with a wet cloth for about 1/2 an hour.

-At this level, use your ladle to mash the potato pieces.
-Add sugar and the dry roasted spice powder.
-Mix well and switch off.
-Transfer into a bowl and let it cool.
+At this level, use your ladle to mash potato pieces.
+Add sugar, dry roasted spice powder.
+Mix well, switch off gas stove.
+Transfer into a bowl, let it cool.

-Now remove the cover from the dough.
-Use your palm once again over the dough which is a good exercise.
-Make balls and dust lighty with flour.
-Do the dusting only if it is required.
+Now remove cover from dough.
+Use your palm once again over dough which is good exercise.
+Make balls, dust lighty with flour.
+Do dusting only if it is required.

-With a rolling pin make round shapes, little bigger than puris.
-Cut half from the middle.
+With rolling pin make round shapes, little bigger than pooris.
+Cut half from middle.

-Shape into a cone.
-Put in filling carefully with a spoon.
+Shape into cone.
+Add filling carefully with a spoon.

-Seal the edges nicely so that they do not open while frying.
+Seal edges nicely so that they do not open while frying.

-Heat oil in a wok .
+Heat oil in wok .
 Fry in batches.
 The wok should not be overcrowded with samosas.
-Whenever the wok is too heated up, keep the gas mark at medium to lower.
+Whenever wok is too heated up, keep the gas mark at low.

-For the Coriander Chutney, blend some pre washed, freshly chopped coriander leaves, a clove of garlic, two green chillies together to a paste.
-Add little salt and lemon juice and serve.
+For Coriander Chutney, blend some pre washed, freshly chopped coriander leaves, a clove of garlic, two green chillies together to a paste.
+Add salt, lemon juice, serve.

-As any other snacks, we will have it hot and fresh with our preferred chutney or sauce!
+As any other snacks, we will have it hot, fresh with our preferred chutney or sauce!

 No comments :